 - Peer pressure – young people often engage in theft and fraudulent activities and succumb to the very real pressure that others can place on their peers and acquaintances.
 These actions are often intended to be one-time occurrences and otherwise isolated incidents.

 - Financial distress – others may take property due to an overwhelming financial need to provide health, wellness, shelter, or clothing that they cannot otherwise afford.
-This is common with students, homeless, and those that are used to a certain lifestyle that they can no longer afford.
+This is common with students, the homeless, and those that are used to a certain lifestyle that they can no longer afford.
 Recent life changes involving financial circumstances can have an effect.

 - Mental health disorders –Some people suffer from mental health disorders, such as kleptomania, which can cause delinquent behavior like theft.
 Some are not even aware of the existence of the disorder or have failed to seek recommended counseling services.

 - Substance abuse disorders – drug and alcohol abuse sometimes is the cause of the theft and fraudulent behavior.
 It is very important that this is discovered and addressed appropriately and effectively.

 The cause and reason for the criminal behavior must be ascertained, diagnosed, and rectified as best as possible in order to successfully address the matter with the court.
 By providing a recommendation for the proper course of action and treatment, we help ensure the behavior is not repeated.
 Our office will help minimize any punishment that may be imposed.

 We understand that it is of the utmost importance to keep any retail fraud or theft offense off your criminal record.
 A theft-related conviction leaves a reputation of dishonesty that can discourage employers and educational institutions from associating with you.
 A retail fraud or theft conviction could change the course of your life.
 It is important not to let a one-time mistake invalidate years of hard work and preclude legitimate aspirations in the future.

 There are several legal strategies to keep a retail fraud conviction off your record.